 Smart contracts and domains

-It uses smart contracts that can be decentralized applications, oracles that provide access to off-chain data sources, an aggregator or other systems.
-The platform also uses Clouds to structure and apply business logic.
-A cloud on the platform is a set of nodes that is represented by the computing power and storage providers.
-Each has rules defined for it and it is possible to assign different roles to individual servers in order to provision different resources such as bandwidth, storage or computing power.
+It uses smart contracts that can be decentralized applications, oracles that provide access to off-chain data sources, aggregators or other systems entirely.
+The platform also uses cloud services to structure and apply business logic.
+A cloud on the platform is a set of nodes that are represented by the computing power and storage providers.
+Each has rules defined for it and it is possible to assign different roles to individual servers in order to provide different resources such as bandwidth, storage or computing power.

-It also works on the principle of domains where the root domain hosts several domains that can be used separately to define procedures, data formats, work rules, standards or processes to implement changes.
+It also works on the principle in which the root domain hosts several domains that can be used separately to define procedures, data formats, work rules, standards or processes to implement changes.
 For instance, one domain on a root domain can be used to separately define smart contracts for use on a public node while a separate domain on the same root domain can be used separately to define separate smart contracts for use on private nodes.
-Each domain is separate from the rest and can be used in the initiation and management of data sets and for the provisioning and management of personal and protected data.
+Each domain is separate from the rest and can be used in the initiation and management of data sets as well as for the provisioning and management of personal and protected data.